fanluo12/LC/SlidingWindow/README.md

 ## 1838.
 Frequency of the Most Frequent Element
 1. Sort array first.
 Initiate left and right window from 0 index and temporary sum as 0
 2. Update right window and sum.
 Once num[right] * length for now > sum + k, meaning if we change all numbers in [left, right] window to nums[right], there wou't be enough k for it, so we need to update left window

+## 1984.
+Minimum Difference Between Highest and Lowest of K Scores
+1. Sort array first, take left window as 0, right window as k - 1
+2. Update result as minimum of nums[right] - nums[left], update left and right window in the mean time